Building an Agile Company Culture for Growth

 This week I’m talking to Paddy Moogan, Co-Founder of Digital Marketing Agency, Aira.

-Hi Paddy, and welcome to ‘Make it Thrive.’
-Give us an introduction to yourself and the company culture you have there at Aira.
+So Paddy, give us an introduction to yourself and the company culture you have there at Aira.

 Thanks, Lizzie.
 Thanks for having me on the podcast.
 I’m Paddy, I’m one of the co-founders of Aira.
 We’re a digital marketing agency based in Milton Keynes.
 We do work such as SEO, PPC, content marketing, digital PR, that kind of thing.